Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 The BEST viewpoint in Mahe, just go there.
 There is a small parking right at the viewpoint.
 We recommend visiting at sunset as well to get the best romantic scenery (see the last picture below).

-Mirante la Misere Viewpoint in Mahe, Seychelles Itinerary
+Mirante la Misere Viewpoint on Mahe Island on an Island Hopping Seychelles Itinerary

 Mirante la Misere Viewpoint in Mahe, Seychelles © The Luxury Travelers

-Mirante la Misere Viewpoint in Mahe, Seychelles Itinerary
+Mirante la Misere Viewpoint, Mahe on an Island Hopping Seychelles Itinerary

 Mirante la Misere Viewpoint in Mahe, Seychelles © The Luxury Travelers